 The National Wild and Scenic Rivers Act (NWSRA) describes those river segments designated, or eligible to be included, in the Wild and Scenic Rivers System.
 The Department of the Interior (DOI) National Park Service (NPS) River and Trail Conservation Assistance Program within NPS's National Center for Recreation and Conservation (NCRC) maintains a Nationwide Rivers Inventory (NRI) of river segments that appear to qualify for inclusion in the National Wild and Scenic River System.
 Under the provisions of the NWSRA, Federal agencies cannot assist, by loan, grant, license, or otherwise, in construction of any water resources project that would have direct and adverse impacts on river values.
 River segments protected under this legislation are administered by the NPS.
-There are no federally-designated Wild and Scenic River approximately 100 miles east of the Airport Study Area.
+There are no federally-designated Wild and Scenic Rivers within the Greater Nashville Area.
+The closest Wild and Scenic River is the Obed River approximately 100 miles east of the Airport Study Area.